Company-wide environmental protection

 Audi is also driving progress in the area of photovoltaics.
 Systems have been installed on several production hall roofs in Ingolstadt and Neckarsulm; they encompass a total surface area of 50,000 m2 (538,196 sq ft).
 Lamborghini also operates a solar power plant in Sant’Agata Bolognese.

 Another focus of environmental activities at Audi is to reduce energy consumption in manufacturing.
 For several years now, total energy consumption within the Audi Group has remained stable despite sharp increases in production volume.
-By the year 2020, Audi wants to reduce its company’s specific CO2 emissions – the amount of carbon dioxide that is generated for each automobile produced – by 30 percent compared to the year 1990.
-This target has already been achieved in Ingolstadt and Neckarsulm, and the company wants to reduce emissions by another 40 percent at these two production sites between 2010 and 2020.
+By the year 2018, Audi is planning to reduce its company-related specific CO2 emissions – the amount of carbon dioxide emitted for every car produced – by 25 percent compared to the 2010 level.

 There is great potential for increasing energy efficiency in manufacturing systems.
 New technologies – such as electric motor driven welding electrode holders, electrically driven presses and lightweight tools – are as important to the overall energy balance as recovery systems that recover electricity.
 A prime example of these high-tech manufacturing solutions is the new N 60 factory hall in Ingolstadt, which houses body manufacturing for the A3 and the A3 Sportback.